unixpickle/fsserver/README.md

 **fsserver** (pronounced "FS server") is an HTTP server which serves contents from the filesystem.
 It supports directory listings, index files, and various MIME types.

-# Dependencies & Setup
+# Installation

+This project is written in [Go](https://golang.org/doc/install).
+You will need Go in order to compile it from source.

-You can get the dependencies like this:
+You can download the repository like this:

-    go get github.com/hoisie/mustache
-    go get github.com/dustin/go-humanize

-Install go-bindata (if you don't already have it) like this:

-    go get -u github.com/jteeuwen/go-bindata
+    go get -u github.com/unixpickle/fsserver
-    go install github.com/jteeuwen/go-bindata/go-bindata

-Generate the bindata:

-    cd lib
-    go-bindata -debug -pkg=fsserver assets/...
-    cd -

-Finally, you can install fsserver:
+And install it like this:

-    go install .
+    go install github.com/unixpickle/fsserver

+You should now have an `fsserver` command.

 # Usage

-You can run fsserver from the command line.
-Here is the usage:
+The `fsserver` command can take the following options:

     -index="index.html": the index filename
     -path=".": the directory to serve